 Access for All

-Despite the whole city being designated as a UNESCO World Heritage Site (the only city in the UK with such an accolade), and housing ancient Roman buildings, as well as many fine examples of architecture spanning the last ten centuries, Bath is accessible to all visitors.
+Despite the whole city being designated as a UNESCO World Heritage Site, with many Georgian townhouses and even Roman remains, Bath is accessible to all visitors.

 Bath has a Shopmobility service available to all visitors where you can hire electric scooters, powered wheelchairs (£1/hour) or manual chairs (50p/hour).